pzeidman/vl-tutorial/README.md

 Instructions:

-1. Download the matlab folder to somewhere convenient
+1. Download the matlab/ folder to somewhere convenient on your computer
-2. Using MATLAB or Octave, run examples/run_VL_all.m to reproduce the figures in the paper.
+2. Using MATLAB or Octave, change the working directory to the matlab/examples/ folder
+3. Run the script run_VL_all.m to reproduce the figures in the paper